webriots/rate/README.md

 - The actual token bucket mechanics remain the same as TokenBucketLimiter
 - Rate changes are applied atomically using lock-free operations
 - Rate information is stored alongside token information in the bucket

-#### Parameters:

-- `numBuckets`: Number of token buckets (automatically rounded up to the nearest power of two if not already a power of two)
-- `burstCapacity`: Maximum number of tokens that can be consumed at once
-- `rateMin`: Minimum token refill rate
-- `rateMax`: Maximum token refill rate
-- `rateInit`: Initial token refill rate
-- `rateAdditiveIncrease`: Amount to increase rate by on success
-- `rateMultiplicativeDecrease`: Factor to decrease rate by on failure
-- `rateUnit`: Time unit for rate calculations (e.g., time.Second)

 ## Performance